-While the majority of residents who attended NBNs meeting at Kohinur Hall opposed the tower NBN said that they ‘received a formal submission in favour, as well as a seperate request from another Main Arm resident to add another antenna to expand the service.’
+While the majority of residents who attended NBNs meeting at Kohinur Hall opposed the tower NBN said that they ‘received a formal submission in favour, as well as a separate request from another Main Arm resident to add another antenna to expand the service.’

 NBN confirmed with Echonetdaily that ‘It’s not likely there’ll be other antennas added, but it’s possible.’

 Durrumbul and Upper Main Arm Public Schools as well as many residents within the 2.5km range of the exchange at Main Arm Village are already connected to the internet via the existing fibre network.